Eating Deli Meats During Your Pregnancy: Is it Safe?

 More than likely you have heard someone share their advice about not eating deli meats while pregnant.
 You have probably heard others share personal stories about eating deli meats and everything turning out fine.

-The good news is that the probability of experiencing a problem from deli meats is unlikely.
+The good news is that the probability of experiencing a problem from deli meats is very unlikely.
 Approximately 2,500 individuals will become infected with Listeria annually.
 This means it is extremely rare.
-However the problem for pregnant women is they are more susceptible to get it and their developing babies are more vulnerable to serious complications and even death.
+However, the problem for pregnant women is they are more susceptible to get it and their developing babies are more vulnerable to serious complications and even death.

 The federal government has taken huge steps in helping to prevent the spread, or exposure, to Listeria.
 Listeria is killed by pasteurization and cooking.
 Cold cuts are now sprayed with a food additive that helps prevent Listeria before packaging.

-Wait Until After Your Pregnancy
+Wait Until After Your Pregnancy or Take Precautions

 Last updated: 08/2015